-The Trust will be liable to UK corporation tax at a rate equal to the lower rate of income tax (currently 20%) on other types of income but after deducting allowable expenses (which include fees payable to the Manager and to the Trustee).
-Dividends and similar income distributions from UK authorised unit trusts and UK ICVCs are generally exempt from corporation tax to the extent the underlying income derives from dividends.
+The Trust will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the Manager and to the Trustee).
+Dividends and similar income distributions from UK resident companies are exempt from corporation tax.
+Dividends and similar income distributions from UK authorised unit trusts and other UK ICVCs are generally exempt from corporation tax to the extent the underlying income derives from dividends.

-Foreign dividends and similar income received after 1 July 2009 are generally treated as exempt for the purposes of UK corporation tax.
+Foreign dividends and similar income received after 01 July 2009 are generally treated as exempt for the purposes of UK corporation tax.
 This income may be subject to withholding tax in certain jurisdictions.

 Dividend income received from certain countries including Germany, France, Portugal, Russia and Ukraine are likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.
-This is based on guidance provided to the investment fund industry by the Investment Management Association.
+This is based on guidance provided to the investment fund industry by the Investment Management

+Association.